strootje/advent-of-code-2017/README.md

 **Solution b**: Just a bit of jugeling with calculations, move it in the loop, save a list, sort, pick first. #micdrop

+### Day 9
+Ugh.. stream parsing.
+This I hate.
+But let's plough trough it.

+**Solution a**: Oke, fairly easy, some crappy syntax checking but it worked..

+**Solution b**: Pfew, just some char counting to add.
+Done it a minute!

 [aoc17]: http://adventofcode.com/2017/
 [jsf]: http://jsfiddle.net/